There's no denying it: No matter how the financial media tries to flip the narrative, we are on the edge of a recession.

 Sometimes, you have to think about special purpose acquisition companies.

 SPACs, or "blank check" companies, are a way for private companies to go public via a merger and a way for you to earn money while risking only a small stake of $10.
 The risk associated with SPAC investing can be minuscule, hence its rise in popularity among investors last year.
-(Go here for a quick overview of SPAC history.)
+(Go here for quick overview of SPAC history.)

 Sure, the space had a rough start to 2022.
 There was a period when the words "carnage" and "bloodbath" became almost synonymous with "SPAC market."
 The SEC's threat to regulate the space triggered waves of selling.
 Deals were canceled en masse.
 Even big names in the space like Goldman Sachs (GS) pulled out for fear of being sued.